CAFFEINE AND SUGAR SUBSTITUTES

 COFFEE, TEA AND COFFEE SUBSTITUTES

-We also do not recommend using guarana, mate, ginseng or any caffeinated soda pop or other beverages except perhaps one or two cups of regular black or green tea.
+We also do not recommend using guarana, mate, ginseng or any caffeinated soda pop or other beverages except perhaps one cup of regular black or white tea.
 We also do not recommend the regular use of any over-the-counter medications that contain caffeine.
-If you must drink soda pop, avoid the caffeinated ones.
+If you must drink soda pop (definitely not recommended), avoid the caffeinated ones.

 While the avoidance of sugar is a wonderful dietary change that literally benefits the body in some 50 ways, we do not recommend turning to most sugar substitutes that are available.
 While some are better than others, we do not recommend aspartame (Equal or Nutrasweet), saccharin (Sweet N’ Low) or sucralose (Splenda).